-The latest versions of the GFSI Food Safety Standards, such as the BRC Global Food Safety Standard require that a food business assesses the risks from the unintentional sale of foods that might not be quite what they seem!
+The latest versions of the GFSI Food Safety Standards, such as the BRCGS Global Food Safety Standard require that a food business assesses the risks from the unintentional sale of foods that might not be quite what they seem!

 Food Vulnerability – making sure you don’t become the next “Horse-Gate”!

-The latest versions of the GFSI Food Safety Standards, such as the BRC Global Food Safety Standard require that a food business assesses the risks from the unintentional sale of foods that might not be quite what they seem!
+The latest versions of the GFSI Food Safety Standards, such as the BRCGS Global Food Safety Standard require that a food business assesses the risks from the unintentional sale of foods that might not be quite what they seem!
 This is an issue that has received publicity and notoriety since the “Horse-gate” scandal.
 But in fact the criminal substitution of foods has been an issue since ancient times with sawdust being added to flour many centuries ago!
 MQM Consulting has developed a unique VACCP template and the means to act upon information concerning food fraud from a variety of internet and media based sources.